OSGeo/PROJ/docs/source/apps/projinfo.rst

 .. option:: --spatial-test contains|intersects

-    Specify how the area of use of coordinate operations found in the database are compared to the area of use specfied explicitly with :option:`--area` or :option:`--bbox`, or derivedi implictly from the area of use of the source and target CRS.
+    Specify how the area of use of coordinate operations found in the database are compared to the area of use specified explicitly with :option:`--area` or :option:`--bbox`, or derivedi implictly from the area of use of the source and target CRS.
     By default, projinfo will only keep coordinate operations whose are of use is strictly within the area of interest (``contains`` strategy).